-Armenian opposition blockades parliament
+Armenian opposition blockades parliament to demand PM quits

 The political tensions escalated last month when the military’s General Staff demanded Pashinyan’s resignation, and he responded by firing the chief of the General Staff, Col. Gen. Onik Gasparyan.

-On Tuesday, the opposition sought to build up pressure on Pashinyan by urging its supporters to blockade the parliament.
+On Tuesday, the opposition sought to build pressure on Pashinyan by urging its supporters to blockade the parliament.
 Thousands of opposition demonstrators surrounded the parliament building and engaged in occasional scuffles with police.

-Vazgen Manukyan, a veteran politician whom the opposition named as a prospective caretaker prime minister, predicted that the military will not accept Pashinyan’s order to dismiss the General Staff chief.
+Vazgen Manukyan, a veteran politician whom the opposition named as a prospective caretaker prime minister, predicted that the military won’t accept Pashinyan’s order to dismiss the General Staff chief.

 “The army will not step back because it’s not just one man’s problem,” he said.

-As part of maneuvering to defuse the political crisis, Pashinyan offered to hold a snap parliamentary vote later this year but rejected the opposition’s demand to step down before the vote.
+As part of maneuvering to defuse the political crisis, Pashinyan offered to hold an early parliamentary vote later this year, but rejected the opposition’s demand to step down before the vote.

 Artur Vanetsyan, the former head of the National Security Service who leads the Homeland opposition party, emphasized that “we believe that that the elections mustn’t be held under Nikol Pashinyan’s rule.”